dodyxx001/Library/readme.txt

   book" button.
 - Library now accepts new books, and we can delete existing ones
 - Took about 4 hours to complete.

+Version 2:
+- Edited CSS, made it look nicer
+- Added functionality to "read" button
+- This version took about 2 hours to complete